PeterSomkuti/GASBAG/README.md

 ## Installation instructions

-As of now, the code requires a Fortran 2018 compliant compiler, ideally as gfortran 8.0 and higher.
+As of now, the code requires a Fortran 2018 compliant compiler, ideally gfortran 8.0 and higher.
 The CMake script has not been updated to work with the Intel Fortran compiler, however that is on the TODO list.
 Following software is required for a successful compilation:

 * HDF Fortran libraries
 * CMake >= 3.5